timmyomahony/craft-remote-sync/README.md

 When enabled, a local copy of both current database or volumes will be created and saved *before* pull & restoring a remote version.

-This is a last resort in case you accidently pull and restore something you didn't mean to.
+This is a last resort in case you accidentally pull and restore something you didn't mean to.
 Bear in mind that only 1 emergency backup is kept:

 - `storage/sync/emergency-backup.sql` (database)
 - `storage/sync/emergency-backup.zip` (volumes)